 You have another full day to explore wondrous Wulingyuan.
 There are stone age relics in Zhangjiajie worth checking out before going to see the Lishui River and the Suoxi Valley in the national park.
 The Suoxi Valley has been used as the setting for many films.
 Enjoy a gourmet picnic lunch on the riverbanks, and take in the stunning natural scenery and peacefulness that surrounds.

 Board your jet this morning and set off for Jiuzhaigou Airport in Sichuan province.
 Your destination today is the Jiuzhaigou Valley nature reserve and scenic park.
 This is a beautiful UNESCO World Heritage Site, right on the edge of the Tibetan Plateau in Sichuan Province.
 There’s diverse plant life and wildlife in the area.
-Check in to the Jiuzhaigou Grand Hotel to relax and rest.

 Spend the day exploring the park.
 The most famous attractions are its various glacial lakes.
 Observe the unique traits of each lake, some with brightly-colored water, others with water that’s more translucent, and even some mirror-lakes.
 Wander through dense pine forests and find rushing waterfalls.
 Marvel at the incredible peaks surrounding you.

 Catch an incredible aerial view of the national park as you depart on your private jet.
 Fly to Lijiang, a town at the base of Jade Dragon Snow Mountain.
 The tallest peak in the nearby mountain range is Shanzidou, which has been summited only once.
-Check into the Banyan Tree for the night.

 Explore the darling town of Lijiang, filled with canals, winding cobblestone alleys and old-world wooden structures.
 Visit the Baisha Village, home to the Naxi people from 658 AD to 1107 AD.
 This was once a major center for silk weaving, and an important stop along the Silk Road.
 The palace is a must-see.